 Friendly-We are a face-to-face working environment.
-We are friendly and we want to work alongside other friendly people.
-We should build relationships with each other because humans matter.
+We build relationships with each other because humans matter.

-Smart-We are a family of wicked smart people that still have common sense.
+Smart-We are a family of wicked smart people.
+We are driven and have common sense.

-Honor-We do honorable work every day and we believe in what we do.
-We are brave enough to do the right thing, even if it is hard.
+Honor-We do honorable work every day and we truly believe in what we do.
+We do the right thing, even if it's hard.

-Ownership-We own who we are and we own what we do.
-We value those who get things done, take ownership for their work, are proud of it and are always seeking to learn and do more.
+Ownership-We own who we are and what we do.
+We value those who get things done, take ownership, and seek to learn and do more.

-Leadership-We all strive to be leaders in our own regard and we want to surround ourselves with other leaders.
-We are disruptors and we lead the way for our community and our students.
+Leadership-We strive to be leaders in our own regard and surround ourselves with other leaders.
+We make a difference as leaders in the community and have a reputation for leading the way.